Financing & Mortgages: Benahavís & Costa del Sol

 FAQs

-• Can I sign if I’m abroad?
-Yes — by Power of Attorney arranged via your lawyer.
+• Can I sign from abroad?
+Yes, using a Power of Attorney arranged by your lawyer.

-• Do I need a Spanish bank account?
-Usually yes, for repayments, utilities and local taxes.
+• Is a Spanish bank account required?
+Usually yes, for repayments and local bills.

-• Is a survey required?
-Not mandatory in Spain, but private technical surveys are available and recommended for older properties.
+• Is a survey mandatory?
+Not required, but recommended for older properties.

 Related: